 Tip 5: Clear a path

-If you have any items being stored near your furnace, now is the time to remove them, especially any items that can catch fire.
+If you have any items being stored near your furnace, now is the time to remove them, especially any items that can catch fire while you are prepping your furnace.
 It’s also a good time to clear away anything being stored on top of or in front of your air ducts and return vents.
 Clearing a path will help your system operate at full capacity.

-Now is a fantastic time to start ensuring your comfort for the winter.
+Now is a fantastic time to start prepping your furnace for the winter.
 By keeping your furnace in proper working order, you’ll not only save money and keep your home and family safe, but you’ll also avoid being left in the cold.
 If we can help, please call us today.